Horses in World War I: United Kingdom

 Horses proved indispensable to the British war effort in Palestine, particularly under Field Marshal Edmund Allenby, for whom cavalry made up a large percentage of his forces.
 Most of his mounted troops were not British regular cavalry, but the Desert Mounted Corps, consisting of a combination of Australian, New Zealand, Indian units and English Yeomanry regiments from the Territorial Force, largely equipped as mounted infantry rather than cavalry.
 By mid-1918, Ottoman intelligence estimated that Allenby commanded around 11,000 cavalry.
 Allenby's forces routed the Ottoman armies in a running series of battles that included the extensive use of cavalry by both sides.
 Some cavalry tacticians view this action as a vindication of cavalry's usefulness, but others point out that the Ottoman were outnumbered two to one by late 1918, and were not first-class troops.
 Horses were also ridden by the British officers of the Egyptian Camel Transport Corps in Egypt and the Levant during the Sinai and Palestine Campaigns.

-It is clear that between 1914 and 1918 the cavalry were effective in combat at a tactical level, in spite of the prevailing conditions of the battlefield (or as effective as their infantry counterparts, at any rate).
-The premise that cavalry were incapable of moving around on the battlefields of the Western Front is simply false.
-Advance planning was required but this was the case for all arms in the advance.

-The origin of much of the discriminatory comments about cavalry on the Western Front is attributed to General Sir James Edmonds, an engineer officer who was responsible for writing much of the official history of the war.
-The main and recurring statements attributable to him are:

-♦ The "cavalry generals" myth - that the British Army on the Western Front was dominated by general officers from the cavalry arm.

-♦ The "Last Machine Gun Myth" which incorrectly stated that cavalry couldn't operate until the last machine gun was destroyed.

-♦ The "Fodder" myth which stated that cavalry resources would have been better spent in the supply of other arms.